-The Youth Justice Domestic and Family Violence Strategy 2019 – 2022 is the first comprehensive strategy in NSW that addresses the specific needs of young people committing, or experiencing, domestic and family violence Youth Justice has achieved the following under the Strategy so far:
+The Youth Justice Domestic and Family Violence Strategy 2019 – 2022 is the first comprehensive strategy in NSW that addresses the specific needs of young people committing, and/or experiencing, domestic and family violence.

-- Two multidisciplinary court-based pilots intended to reduce re-offending and improve outcomes for children and young people in the justice system (Broadmeadow Children’s Court Pilot and A Place to Go) are being evaluated and have been extended until 31 December 2021.
+- evaluating two multidisciplinary court-based pilots intended to reduce re-offending and improve outcomes for children and young people in the justice system (Broadmeadow Children’s Court Pilot and A Place to Go)

-- Youth Justice commenced piloting Dialectical Behaviour Therapy (DBT) in September 2020 with a cohort of girls at Reiby Youth Justice Centre.
-DBT is an evidence-based intervention that has been shown to be effective with young people involved in DFV.
+- piloting, at Reiby Youth Justice Centre, Dialectical Behaviour Therapy (DBT), an evidence-based intervention that has been shown to be effective with young people, forensic populations, and people involved in DFV